React-Automation-Studio/React-Automation-Studio/README.md

 Once it is building you must click on the ports icon or the ports tab, where you can launch the webapp.

-The app is serverd on port 5000 and the styleguide on port 6060.
+The app is served on port 5000 and the styleguide on port 6060.